SynMQU/COMP1010/README.md

 1. Right-click on the project and select `Properties`
 2. Select the option for `Java Build Path`.
 3. Click on the `Libraries` tab and then the `Modulepath` option to enable the buttons.
+	- If this gives an error, click on `Classpath` and do the following steps from here.

 <img src="Resources/Setup/AddModulepath.png" width="600"/>